polyseam/platform-engineering/docs/cndi/README.md

 - Don't forget **Custom Templates** are easy to create and share with the community!

-## Comparison to Other Tools

-- **DIY IaC + GitOps**: CNDI bundles Terraform, Argo CD, and CI, so you don’t start from scratch.
-- **Crossplane**: A framework to build platforms; CNDI is a ready-to-go platform with batteries included.
-- **Kubefirst**: Similar instant GitOps platform installer; CNDI uses a single-repo, template-driven approach.
-- **Backstage**: Developer portal UI; CNDI provides the automation backend.
-They can complement each other.
-- **Commercial IDPs**: Humanitec, Port, etc., are paid and closed-source; CNDI is open-source and self-hosted.
-- **Terraform/Pulumi**: Low-level IaC; CNDI generates Terraform for you and ties it into GitOps workflows.

 ## Why CNDI Deserves Your Attention